Lidar: Classification

-Based on orientation

 Lidar can be oriented to nadir, zenith, or laterally.
 For example, lidar altimeters look down, an atmospheric lidar looks up, and lidar-based collision avoidance systems are side-looking.

-Based on scanning mechanism

 Laser projections of lidars can be manipulated using various methods and mechanisms to produce a scanning effect: the standard spindle-type, which spins to give a 360-degree view; solid-state lidar, which has a fixed field of view, but no moving parts, and can use either MEMS or optical phased arrays to steer the beams; and flash lidar, which spreads a flash of light over a large field of view before the signal bounces back to a detector.

-Based on platform

 Lidar applications can be divided into airborne and terrestrial types.
 The two types require scanners with varying specifications based on the data's purpose, the size of the area to be captured, the range of measurement desired, the cost of equipment, and more.
 Spaceborne platforms are also possible, see satellite laser altimetry.